kategengler/ember-feature-flags/README.md

   });
 ```

-Check whether a feature is enabled in a template, using the `ff` helper:
+Check whether a feature is enabled in a template, using the provided `#ff` handlebars helper:

 ```html
   {{#ff 'new-homepage'}}